^

 Consequences after the procedure

-Reviews about phototherapy for psoriasis
+Reviews of phototherapy for psoriasis

 Phototherapy is a relatively new method in the treatment of psoriasis.
-Many patients note that already the first few procedures can significantly slow down the growth of skin layers in the affected areas.
+Many patients note that the first few procedures can significantly slow down the growth of skin layers in the affected areas.

 You are reporting a typo in the following text: